 Molly M. McLay, MSW, LCSW

 Molly M. McLay hails most recently from Champaign, Illinois, having received a BA in English Writing and Women’s and Gender Studies from Illinois Wesleyan University (2006) and an MSW from the University of Illinois at Urbana-Champaign (2011).
 Molly’s research focuses on the development, implementation, and evaluation of interventions for gender-based violence, both prevention and treatment-focused.
 As a licensed clinical social worker, Molly has worked in both areas, empowering survivors in their healing processes and empowering communities to shift their thinking around these issues to promote consent and healthy relationships.
 Molly also works as a part-time telehealth therapist alongside her work as a PhD student.
 A longtime poet and musician, Molly also plans to develop evidence-supported creative writing interventions to aid in both prevention and therapeutic response efforts, centering on the change process that happens in writing and how that can translate to individual and systemic belief changes.
 To learn more about Molly, visit her page.
+Molly has now launched Molly McLay Counseling & Consultation Services.

 Luissa Vahedi

 Luissa is a Canadian who earned her master’s degree in Epidemiology at Queen’s University.
 Her research interests pertain to sexual and reproductive health and rights in humanitarian settings.
 Luissa is interested in conducting interdisciplinary research that integrates the methods and frameworks of epidemiology to the study of gender-based violence and sexual/reproductive health in settings characterized by conflict, displacement, and weak governance.
 She is currently working on a project with Dr. Lindsay Stark in collaboration with UNICEF Italy that focuses on understanding the effect of COVID-19 on the safety of migrant and refugee women and girls.
 She hopes to build a career, both inside and outside academic settings, that is focused on narrowing the gap between research and policy as well as practicing applied social epidemiology.
+Luissa is now a Postdoctoral Scholar at the University of Toronto.